tbenthompson/tbenthompson_site/content/whatido.md

 * This is a partial selection.
 Check to make sure intra-doc links work.
 ----->

+[update 11/12/2022: I wrote this last winter when I was looking for a new project.
+It worked!
+I've recently co-founded [Confirm Solutions](https://www.confirmsol.org).
+But that also means that I'm not avaiable for new projects anymore.
+I've left this up because I think it's still a good summary.
+If you're interested in working with us at Confirm, please get in touch!]

 We could work together!
 Please [get in touch.](mailto:t.ben.thompson@gmail.com) I have a more formal resume [here](https://tbenthompson.com/resume.pdf).